Stewartarmbrecht/my-solution/README.md

 <br>
 <br>

-# LOCAL DEVELOPMENT ENVIRONMENT
+# FIRST DEVELOPMENT ENVIRONMENT
 Local
 Offline Development Capable
 Unit Testing
 End to End Testing

-## SETUP
+## PREREQUISITES
 1. Install Docker.
 2. Install Visual Studio Code.

+## CONTAINER
-3. Clone the repo.
+1. Clone the repo.
 ```
 git clone https://github.com/Stewartarmbrecht/my-sample.git
 ```
-4. Open in Visual Studio.
+2. Open in Visual Studio.
 ```
 cd my-sample
 code .
 ```
-5. Edit the forwarding ports for container.
+3. Edit the forwarding ports for container.
 In the .devcontainer/devcontainer.json change the block below so that the IP Address matches the IP address of your machine.
 You can also change the port numbers that you want to use.

 This is the only way I have found to host your dev environment in a docker container (on a Windows machine) and access it from a physical device.